dinhe878/eBioNT/README.md

 # eBioNT

-#### *A framework for more efficient biocomputing with new (cloud?) technologies*
+#### *Raising awareness towards more efficient practices of biological big data computation with new (cloud?) technologies*

 ***

-## Why do we need this?

-### The problem

-Current practices in Biocomputing largely overlook resource optimization.
-This leads to lack of computational efficiency that results in waste of resources.
-This problem will accumulate to a major impact on bioinformatics workflow, and will ultimately compromise the sustainability of bio-science research.
+## What is the problem?

+The lack of knowledge of how High Performance Computing (HPC) works for biological researchers leads to poor experimental design in informatics research.
+Designing experiments without optimization and scalability in mind leads to economic losses (department) and time losses (researcher).
 <br/></br>

 ### The strategy